Ausher/American_Bingo_statistic/README.md

 The code will count the number of match under the number of bits,e.g. For X shape if bits 8 numbers will only 1 combination match, 9 bits will 16 combination etc. untill 24bits

-than divide the total combinations under the number of bits, e.g the probability X shape happened when bits 8 numbers will be 1/combin(24,8), combin(X,Y) means from X number pick up Y number without order,bit 9 will be 16/combine(24,9) etc. and sum up all of them will have the probility of this special shape.
+than divide the total combinations under the number of bits, e.g the probability X shape happened when bits 8 numbers will be 1/combin(24,8), *combin(X,Y) means from X number pick up Y number without order*,bit 9 will be 16/combine(24,9) etc. and sum up all of them will have the probility of this special shape.

 # its not over yet!!!
-this part is no include in the code, but its easy calculate by excel with conbin() formula we still need to calculate the probility of bits, if total number is T
+this part is no include in the code, but its easy calculate by excel with conbin() formula we still need to calculate the probility of bits,
+*if total number is T
-the number we pick up is P
+*the number we pick up is P
 the bits number is B
-total squares need to choose on game card is 24
+total squares need to choose on game card is 24*
 the combination will be combin(24,B)* combin(T-24,P-B) and devide the total combination of pick up is combin(T,P)
 the formula will be {[combin(24,B)/combin(T-24,P-B)]/combin(T,P)}
 e.g. if we pick up 44 numbers from 75 numbers and with 8 bits